roselandroche/roselandroche/README.md

 # Hi, I'm Rose!  👋
 ### :woman: Pronouns: She, Her

 I am a Full Stack Web Developer based out of Vancouver, British Columbia.
-I have an A.A. in Criminal Justice and a B.A. in Music, but decided to move into computer programming in order to channel my attention to detail and analysis, into my career.
-I have successfully completed the Full Stack Web Development course with Lambda School and been fully endorsed.
-Since then I've worked as QA Developer 1, Junior QA Developer, Junior Web Developer, and again as a Web Developer.
+Previously I worked as a QA Developer, and in a few general Software Developer roles.
+I have an A.A. in Criminal Justice and a B.A. in Music, but decided to move into computer programming in order to channel my attention to detail and analysis into my career.
+I am certified in AWS as a CCP, in ISC2 as CC, and in Full Stack Web Development course with Lambda School.
 I'm currently working on learning more about cybersecurity!

 ### :computer: Currently I am: